Flexider was recently acquired. If you have any questions or inquiries, please contact Dannenbaum LLC.

 - Isolation Stress Neutralization; axial, lateral, angular, and torsional Misalignment Compensation at plant start-ups and new equipment installations.

-- Rubber Expansion Joints are primarily utilized in transport fluids under a wide range of temperatures and pressures (positive or vacuum).
+- Rubber Expansion Joints help transport fluids under a wide range of temperatures and pressures (positive or vacuum).

 Shipping a Large Metal Expansion Joint